HiPERCAM/hipercam/README.rst

 depending on whether you have root privileges and how you have set things up.
-If you have multiple versions of python, then you need to specify python3, and the last line should use pip3
+If you have multiple versions of python, then you need to specify python3, and the last line should use pip3.

+If you have already installed but want to update, then go to the directory created at step ** above and type `git pull` and then re-install.

 Tom Marsh